In 2010, a group of founders with experience in business, practical medicine, and biotechnology launched a new project: Moderna, Inc.

 We encourage people to work on issues like biosecurity and AI safety, which require specialist knowledge and connections.
 You can often gain these within around a year if you make meeting people in the area your top priority (though it’s useful to have more experience than that).

-In the for-profit world, industry experience and age are both correlated with probability of success, and we expect the same applies here.
+In the for-profit world, industry experience and age are both correlated with probability of success, and we expect the same applies to projects aiming to do good.1

 Nonprofit ideas often lack good feedback mechanisms (such as revenue), which means that the leader’s judgement about what the biggest priorities are is much more important.
 It’s easy to focus on the wrong thing and lose most of what matters.
 (Learn more about how to develop your judgement.)